zfei/obsidian-url-namer/README.md

 ## Installation

-- After compiled, copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-url-namer/`.
+- After compiled, rename the `dist` directory to `obsidian-url-namer` and move it into the vault's plugin directory `VaultFolder/.obsidian/plugins/`.